-$$\zeta = \frac{Q_b \Delta t}{M},\tag{3}$$
+$$\zeta = \frac{Q_b \Delta t}{M},\tag{2}$$

-- where M is the absolute sum of volumetric channel change, corrected for porosity.
-This ratio produces a metric for the rela-90 tive change in behaviour of morphodynamics due to changes in sediment transport and bed deformation, and the spatial and temporal variation thereof.
-To provide a brief example, consider the transport and storage zones that characterise wandering rivers according to Desloges and Church (1989).
+where M is the absolute sum of volumetric channel change, corrected for porosity.
+This ratio produces a metric for the relative change in behaviour of morphodynamics due to changes in sediment transport and bed deformation, and the spatial and temporal variation thereof.
+To provide a brief example, consider the transport and storage zones that characterise wandering rivers, according to Desloges and Church (1989).
 The transport zones are thought to convey large volumes of supplied material but experience minimal bed deformation, resulting in low to zero values of M and high values of $Q_b$ .
-If this behaviour is present, the throughput ratio $\zeta$ must be high, indicating low levels of morphologic activity in relation to the transport rate. - 95 Storage zones, on the other hand, typically experience high rates of morphologic activity as they source material from their bed and banks during periods of instability.
+If this behaviour is present, the throughput ratio $\zeta$ must be high, indicating low levels of morphologic activity in relation to the transport rate.
+In contrast, Desloges and Church (1989) argue that storage zones of a wandering channel typically experience high rates of morphologic activity as they source material from their bed and banks during periods of instability.
 The active and high rates of deformation of the boundary would cause compensating differences in M, reducing the $\zeta$ parameter.

-Using the throughput ratio $\zeta$ would provide the quantitative framework necessary to validate the inferred process-form relation in these two contrasting styles of morphodynamics.
+Using the throughput ratio $\zeta$ would provide the quantitative framework necessary to validate the inferred process-form relation in these two contrasting types of reaches.
+In doing so, $\zeta$ provides a tool with which one can evaluate the role of morphodynamics in hazard severity through the explicit link between morphologic change and sediment transport.

-3 Methods
+100 3 Methods

-- 100 In order to assess the style of morphodynamics exhibited by a system, both sediment input and output must be known alongside elevation data of the bed surface.
+In order to assess the style of morphodynamics exhibited by a system, both sediment input and output must be known alongside elevation data of the bed surface.
 Whilst field studies are capable of producing such data (Wheaton et al., 2013; Williams et al., 2015), quickly testing different conditions necessitates the use of laboratory obtained data.
 Both of the following experimental datasets were conducted using the Adjustable Boundary Experimental System (A-BES) in the Geofluvial Lab at UBC as Froude-scaled models at 2% gradient.
-Two experiments were chosen as examples of different morphodynamics and subsequent - 105 styles of deformation.
-The first dataset was used to develop the methodology for this throughput ratio, and comes from experiments with a fixed width and inerodible banks, henceforth known as the fixed bank experiment.
+Two experiments were chosen as examples of different morphodynamics and subsequent styles of deformation.
+The first dataset was used to develop the methodology for this throughput ratio, and comes from experiments with a fixed width and unerodible banks, henceforth known as the fixed bank experiment.
 These experiments have been published elsewhere testing a multi-scalar roughness decomposition (Adams and Zampiron, 2020).
 The dataset used to test the applicability of the concept with differing boundary conditions came from experiments using deformable banks (MacKenzie, 2019), henceforth known as the mobile bank experiment.
-Both sets of experiments were conducted using the same grain size

-110 distribution, with material ranging from 0.25 to 8 mm, a $D{50}$ of 1.6 mm, $D{90}$ of 3.9 mm and a $D{95}$ of 5.1 mm.
+Both sets of experiments were conducted using the same grain size distribution, with material ranging from 0.25 to 8 mm, a $D{50}$ of 1.6 mm, $D{90}$ of 3.9 mm and a $D{95}$ of 5.1 mm.
 In addition, both experiments were conducted using the same discharge (1 L s-1) and same initial channel width (0.3 m).